aws-samples/aws-deployment-pipeline-reference-architecture/examples/cdk-application-pipeline/README.md

 ![App Diagram](docs/app-1.png)

-(OPTIONAL) If you'd like to make changes and deploy with the pipeline, you'll need to [setup Git for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) and then clone the new CodeCommit repository:
+(OPTIONAL) If you'd like to make changes and deploy with the pipeline, you'll need to [setup Git for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) and then clone the new CodeCommit repository or your Git Repository configure during setup:

 ```bash
 git clone https://git-codecommit.us-west-2.amazonaws.com/v1/repos/fruit-api